MIDS-scaling-up/v3/week03/hw/README.md

 ### Overall architecture / flow
 Your overall application flow / architecture should be something like: ![this](hw3.png).

+### Bonus Points
+You can recieve an extra 10 bonus points for using Kubernetes on the cloud side rather than Docker.

 ### Hints
 - Using a USB device from Kubernetes requires a privileged security context.
 If you'd like your container to display your camera's images, you'll need to enable host networking and set the DISPLAY env variable.
 - To make storing in Object Store easier, look at https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-configure-bucket.html